 MFT Clinical Supervisor

 Gianna has followed the professional path of psychology and education since early adulthood.
 She earned her degree in psychology from the University of Oregon.
 Upon her graduation she focused on teaching.
 Gianna taught in various settings for 15 years.
 Part of her teaching experience included English in Spain for 2 two years.
 Her experience in Spain led her to earning a MA in bilingual/bicultural education from Columbia University.
 She went on to teach high school Spanish for 9 years in California.
 During her time in secondary education, she also became an academic counselor, assisting high school students achieved their goals for college as well as reminding her of her psychology and counseling interest.
 At Pepperdine University, she earned her MA in psychology.
 She completed her internship and became a licensed MFT in 2013.
-Currently, Gianna is combining her love of education and psychology as the Clinical Coordinator and supervisor at Counseling West and enjoying the educational process for both her clients and herself in her private practice in Encino.
+Currently, Gianna is combining her love of education and psychology as the Clinical Supervisor at Counseling West and enjoying the educational process for both her clients and herself in her private practice in Encino.

 Joni Lavick, M.A., M.F.T.